DimitriPalmer22/Studio-Docs/Game 1/Game 1.md

 # Art Style

 This game uses a non-photorealistic art style.
+To achieve this, the game uses cel shading, a limited color palette, and outlines around objects.

+###
 - Jet Set Radio
-- XIII (Remake)
+- XIII (Original & Remake)
--
+- Borderlands

 # Overview